dehanjl/dehanjl.github.io/content/about.md

 ## Greetings 👋, I'm Dehan

 ## Quick Facts
-- 🇿🇦 Currently based in sunny Pretoria, South Africa
+- 🇿🇦 Currently based in between sunny Pretoria and beautiful Stellenbosch, South Africa
 - 🎓 BEng Computer Engineering graduate from the University of Pretoria (TUKS)
 - 💼 Currently working as a Software Engineer 👨🏻‍💻 at the BMW ZA IT Hub 🤖
-- 🌱 Currently learning about Cybersecurity and Autonomous Driving
+- 🌱 Currently studying an [MSc in Machine Learning and Artificial Intelligence](https://mlai.sun.ac.za/) at Stellenbosch University
 - ⌨️ My (currently) favourite languages are Rust 🦀 and Python 🐍

 ## Blurb